khushal-ganani/design-patterns-salesforce/README.md

 Learning design patterns is essential for several reasons:

 - **Improved Code Quality**: Using design patterns often results in **more maintainable, flexible, and extensible code**.
 They help promote **loose coupling** and encapsulate design decisions, making codebases easier to understand, modify, and extend.
 They embody best practices and principles of software design.
-For Example, most of the Salesforce Apex frameworks that organizations follow are built following these design patterns.
+For Example, most of the Salesforce Apex frameworks that organisations follow are built following these design patterns.
 - **Enhanced Understanding and Development**: Knowing design patterns makes it easier to **understand existing object-oriented systems**.
 They can help you become a better designer, enabling novices to act more like experts.
 They are also useful for transitioning from analysis models to implementation models and can provide targets for refactoring, making designs more robust to change.
 - **Reusable Solutions**: They offer **tested solutions to common design issues**, preventing developers from having to "reinvent the wheel".
 By applying these patterns, you can reuse successful designs and architectures.
 - **Standardized Terminology**: They **provide a common language for developers**, which enhances collaboration and understanding among team members.
 This allows you to talk about designs at a higher level of abstraction.